 The Dr. Virginia Ramey Mollenkott Collection

-Mollenkott has served as Board Member for various GLBT-friendly organizations, including Evangelicals Concerned, The Center for Sexuality and Religion, and Kirkridge Retreat Center, where for many years has led several GLBT events annually.
-She is a founding member of the GLBT-inclusive Evangelical and Ecumenical Women’s Caucus.
+Mollenkott served as Board Member for various LGBT-friendly organizations, including Evangelicals Concerned, The Center for Sexuality and Religion, and Kirkridge Retreat Center, where for many years has led several GLBT events annually.
+She was a founding member of the LGBT-inclusive Evangelical and Ecumenical Women’s Caucus.

 Among her twelve books, the most explicitly lesbian is Sensuous Spirituality: Out From Fundamentalism, although lesbians have also enjoyed The Divine Feminine: Biblical Imagery of God as Female.
 Her most recent and most radical work, Omnigender: A TransReligious Approach, won the 2002 Lambda Literary Award in the bisexual/transgender category.

-CLGS is honored indeed to be the recipient of the archival collection of this key, pioneering scholar, activist, and religious leader.
-This collection contains correspondence, manuscripts, published articles, sermons, photographs, diaries, audio tapes, videotapes and ephemera spanning the years 1963 – 2009.
+CLGS is honored indeed to be the recipient of the archival collection of this pioneering scholar, activist, and religious leader.
+This collection contains correspondence, manuscripts, published articles, sermons, photographs, diaries, audio tapes, videotapes, and ephemera spanning the years 1963 – 2020.

-(Biographical data comes from the LGBT Religious Archives Network Profile Gallery.)
+(Biographical data comes from the LGBTQ Religious Archives Network Profile Gallery.)